 For those not interested in making their own, a variety of outdoor companies are producing face masks that’ll offer some protection when venturing into crowded, open spaces, or even just to the grocery store.
+[Care Tip: if your mask is made of specialized athletic fabrics, it may be worth using a cleaner like Nikwax TechWash, which better removes dirt, sweat, and body oils that can compromise fabric performance.]

 The following are our top picks for non-medical grade face masks from outdoors adjacent brands we trust.